newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/dental-license-reinstatement.md

 * A list of every job held while your license was expired, including employer names, addresses, and phone numbers
 * List of continuing education courses you have completed since your license expired, including hours
 * A completed Verification of State License form from every state you hold or have held a license, completed by the board of dentistry of each state (included in application)
-* A completed Certification and Authorization form for a criminal history background check with the appropriate fee (included in application)
+* A completed Certification and Authorization form for a criminal history background check with the appropriate fee (form included in application)
 * Child support documentation, if applicable
 * Criminal history and supporting documentation, if applicable
 * Explanation of license suspension, denial, revocation, or surrender, if applicable